surifirstpin/biplus_documentation/docs/Visualization.md

 ## Add Life to Data

-The Analysis section in Acubi will immediate;y creates an immpressive and good looking charts for the data obtained from a query.
-In Acubi the query result and visualization configuration seen together when you run the query, So that users can see the data and picture together for better understanding.
+The Analysis section in Acubi will immediately creates an impressive and good looking charts for the data obtained from a query.
+The query result and visualization configuration are seen together when you run the query, So that users can see the data and picture together for better understanding.

 ## Types of Visualization